 While attractive design and efficient appliances are key considerations, the first question you should ask yourself is who will be using the space.
 Are you looking for a toddler-proof kitchen with room for playing, or a comfortable crash pad where teens can help with the cooking?

 Whatever stage your family is at, a little careful planning can turn your kitchen into a homely hub for everyone’s activities.
-If you’re planning a kitchen remodel, consider these different kitchen layout ideas to decide which one fits you and your needs best.
+If you’re planning a kitchen remodel, consider these different kitchen floor plans to decide which one fits you and your needs best.

 While a large kitchen is the dream for a big, busy family, you don’t necessarily need a lot of space to accommodate your family’s everyday activities.
-In fact, a one wall kitchen layout in an apartment or loft can cover all your kitchen needs, while saving space.
+In fact, a single wall kitchen design in an apartment or loft can cover all your kitchen needs, while saving space.

 By placing a dining table adjacent to your one wall kitchen strip, you can increase workspace while creating a cohesive dining-kitchen area for your family to enjoy together.
 This will also help to separate the kitchen from the lounge area, should your one wall kitchen feature as part of an open floor plan.